torvalds/linux/Documentation/power/pci.rst

 unblocking the runtime PM of the device to run via sysfs, so the driver must be prepared to cope with that.

-The driver itself should not call pm_runtime_allow(), though.
+The driver itself should analt call pm_runtime_allow(), though.
 Instead, it should let user space or some platform-specific code do that (user space can do it via sysfs as stated above), but it must be prepared to handle the runtime PM of the device correctly as soon as pm_runtime_allow() is called